(Click to expand)

-Abstract: Willingness to pay (WTP) and willingness to accept (WTA) a monetary amount for a lottery should be closely related.
-In data from an incentivized survey of a representative sample of 3,000 U.S.~adults, we find that WTA and WTP for a lottery are, at best, weakly correlated.
+Abstract: An enormous literature documents that willingness to pay (WTP) is less than willingness to accept (WTA) a monetary amount for an object, a phenomenon called the endowment effect.
+Using data from an incentivized survey of a representative sample of 3,000 U.S. adults, we add one (probably) surprising additional finding: WTA and WTP for a lottery are, at best, slightly correlated.
 Across all respondents, the correlation is slightly negative.
-For the subgroups that we examine, the correlation is almost always small, typically statistically insignificant, and often negative.
-The exception is respondents who score highly on a within-study IQ test, where the correlation is around 0.2.
-A meta-study of similar lab experiments with university students also shows a correlation of around 0.15--0.2.
-While poorly related to each other, our measures of WTA and WTP are strongly related to different measures of risk aversion, and relatively stable across time.
-These various patterns allow us to show that this lack of relationship between WTA and WTP is compatible with existing theories, such as Prospect Theory and Stochastic Reference Dependence, only under very specific, and unlikely, correlational structures between parameters.
-We suggest a simpler formalization.
+A meta-study of published experiments with university students shows a correlation of around 0.15-0.2, consistent with the correlation in our data for high-IQ respondents.
+While poorly related to each other, WTA and WTP are closely related to different measures of risk aversion, and relatively stable across time.
+We show that the endowment effect is not related to individual-level measures of loss aversion, counter to Prospect Theory or Stochastic Reference Dependence.

 (Previous titles: Is it All Connected?
 Understanding the Relationship Between Behavioral Phenomena , and Estimating the Relationship between Economic Preferences: A Testing Ground for Unified Theories of Behavior)

 Idea: Studies with an experiment the empirical relation between behavioral phenomena like risk, ambiguity, and loss aversion, certainty, present, and status quo bias, endowment effect, updating speed, discounting, etc.